-Use Output Design > Save Design As to save the current design with a different name, location or format.
+Use Output Design > Save Design As to save current EMB design with a different name or location.

-- Create a file name and save the design as native EMB to ensure you retain all the valuable information stored in the design file.
+- Choose a preferred folder and save with a new name and in EMB format to ensure you retain all the information stored in the file.

-Use Output Design > Export Design to convert current design to a format other than your selected machine.
+Use Output Design > Export Design to export the current design to a machine file for stitching.